 At the beginning of verse 8, Paul makes an all-inclusive statement.
 He says, Love never fails.
-A lot of other things in the world are going to fail, but love never fails.
+A lot of other things in the world are going to fail, but it never fails.

 People will be insensitive at times and make you feel unloved.
 When that happens, it doesn’t give us the right to be unloving back toward them.

 With God’s help, we can walk on both sides of a two-way street.
-We must always love according to the biblical definition.
+We must always be loving according to the biblical definition.

 And we must do our best to never be unloving.
-We have to always accept the love given to us.
+We have to always accept when loved.
 And never have an unloving attitude toward a person, no matter how much they might have hurt you.